ayushbessetty/Expense-tracker/README.md

 Simple Storage: Uses a local SQLite database (expenses.db) for data storage.

 Web Interface: Clean web pages for login, registration, dashboard, and search results using Flask templates

+Technical Stack
+Backend: Flask framework with Flask-Session for session management.

+Database: SQLite for storing user credentials and expenses.

+Security: Passwords are securely hashed using Werkzeug utilities.

+Dependencies: Relies on Flask, Flask-Session, cs50, requests, and pytz libraries